como-trabajar-con-threads-nodejs

 Worker threads provide a way to execute code concurrently in Node.js, allowing CPU-intensive tasks to be performed efficiently without blocking the main execution thread.

-The worker_threads module in Node.js provides an API to create and manage worker threads.
-Each worker thread executes its own JavaScript context and communicates with the main thread via messages.
+The worker_threads module in Node.js provides an API for creating and managing worker threads.
+Each worker thread runs its own JavaScript context and communicates with the main thread via messages.

 Examples of using the worker_threads module